edbiomedai/scmorph/docs/api/qc.rst

 Tools to filter cells and images based on quality control metrics and morphological profiles.
 For cells, unsupervised filtering is done using :doc:`pyod <pyod:index>` through ``filter_outliers``.
-For images, semi-supervised filtering is done using machine-learning methods trained on image-level data and a subset of labels with ``qc_images``.
+For images, unsupervised filtering is done with ``qc_images_by_dissimilarity``.

-While the former can be performed on any dataset, it is likely not as accurate and may remove underrepresented cell types.
+Note that performing unsupervised QC may remove underrepresented cell types or removes images with suitable quality and should therefore be tailored to your analysis needs.

 .. autosummary::
     :toctree: generated/

     filter_outliers
-    read_image_qc
+    qc_images_by_dissimilarity
-    qc_images
+    count_cells_per_group